kasteelion/promptbuilder/docs/interaction-templates.md

 5. Result is inserted into notes text field

 ### File Location
-- Template definitions: `utils/interaction_templates.py`
+- Template definitions: `data/interactions.md`
-- Integration: `ui/main_window.py` (the experimental `ui/visual_ui.py` was deprecated and removed)
+- Integration: `ui/main_window.py`

 ### Compatibility
-- Works in the Classic UI (the Visual Gallery mode has been deprecated and removed)
+- Works in the Classic UI
 - Templates are applied at insertion time (editing characters later won't update)
 - Can be saved with presets for reusable prompt configurations